What happens when we receive your concern?

 - not having the necessary knowledge of English

-If a concern is not about a social worker’s fitness to practise, Social Work England is not able to investigate.
-It may be that another organisation is better placed to help.
-If that is the case, we will talk to the person who raised the concern about next steps.
+If your concern is not about a social worker or a social worker’s fitness to practise, we will not be able to consider it any further.
+It may be that another organisation is able to help.
+If that’s the case, we will provide you with the organisation’s details.

 You can read more about what we can't investigate.

 How we decide if we need to investigate